viamrobotics/docs/docs/components/arm/xarm6.md

 # SMEs: Bucket, Motion
 ---

-Configure an `xArm6` arm to integrate a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6) into your machine:
+Configure an `xArm6` arm to integrate a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6) into your machine.
+Make sure to first physically assemble the xArm 6, connect it to your machine's computer, and turn it on.
+Then, configure the arm:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}